chrisAlgos/amazonInterview/6monthsNotes/README.md

     First, it checks if key exists in cache.
 If it does, remove key to node mapping from the cache (and from LL).
     Then, add node with key & value to the cache (and to LL).
     If cache overflows, remove LRU from the cache (and from LL).

+<b> searchSuggestions </b>
+- 1. sort products
+- 2. loop through searchWord from the 1st index up to len(searchWord)+1 (exclusive) and get prefix
+  - i. prefix = searchWord[:i] and loop through each product in products.
+If product.startswith(prefix), then add to lst.
+  - ii.
+Break out of loop if len(lst) == 3, and add lst to res